Table of Content

 Extreme Programming or XP is another Agile software development framework, which primarily focuses on creating higher quality software by leveraging the best practices in software development.
 Similar to most Agile frameworks, XP allows for frequent and iterative product releases in short development sprints, which adapt to change when necessary.
 In this method, the customer plays a crucial role in the process and is an active and integral part of the team.

-In principle, XP is a values-based approach rather than a method that follows a specific sequence of steps.
+In principle, XP is a value-based approach rather than a method that follows a specific sequence of steps.
 Some of the key tenets of XP include – simplicity (which is about developing just what is required, nothing more), communication (which requires teams to collaborate and work together on every aspect of the software), consistent feedback, and mutual respect.
 XP requires developers to initially plan and have a deep understanding of the customer’s user stories or the informal descriptions of certain features of the software.

 What are the main pros and cons of Extreme Programming?